 Universidad de los Andes

-We study the impact on cognitive and non-cognitive skills of exposure high achievers, using a unique experiment from Ecuador.
-Within each school, students were randomly assigned to classrooms in every grade between Kindergarten and 6th grade.
-Therefore, the proportion of peers who are high achievers varies across grades and classrooms because of their (random) peer composition.
-We find that exposure to high achievers reduces test scores in Math, Language, and Executive Function.
-The results also suggest that male students only affect their male peers, while female students affect both female and male peers.
-Additionally, we find that the effects of high achievers are concentrated on those in the top quintile of the test score distribution from the previous year.
-Finally, as with other school inputs, Kindergarten peers have stronger effects but fade-out over time.
-Contemporary exogenous changes in peer composition do not appear to affect non-cognitive skills.
+We study the impact of exposure to high achievers, identified through teacher rankings of students’ performance, on cognitive and non-cognitive skills using a unique randomized experiment from Ecuador.
+Students in each school are randomly assigned to classrooms in every grade from 1st to 6th.
+The proportion of high-achieving peers varies across grades and classrooms due to the random assignment.
+We find that exposure to high achievers reduces test scores in math and executive function.
+Additionally, male students influence only their male peers, while female students affect only female peers.
+Competition within the classroom intensifies peer effects, with the impact of high achievers concentrated among students in the top quintile of the previous year’s test scores and those attending smaller schools.
+Finally, as with other school inputs, the effects of 1st-grade peers are stronger but fade over time.
+We also find reductions in self-reported happiness, but no impacts on non-cognitive skills.

 In this document we analyze the impacts of a large-scale intervention that provided access to daycare centers for children in low-income neighborhoods in the city of Rio de Janeiro.
 Our results suggest that the intervention had a positive impact on enrollment rates and on the number of years children were enrolled to daycare during early childhood.
 We also find that winning the lottery had a positive effect on how regularly children attended primary school during the academic year.
 Because of the high attrition rates in the sample, we are unable to conclude whether the lottery had a positive impact on medium-term academic outcomes like standardized tests scores and overall grades.